Immune activation triggers autism features in mice

 When Page exposed normal pregnant mice to Poly I:C, he found a "gross up-regulation" of AKT, a marker of the PI3K pathway, in the brains of the pups.
 Exposing the moms to anti-inflammatory agents triggered a decrease in AKT.

 Page then bred normal female mice with males carrying only one functional copy of PTEN, and gave varying doses of Poly I:C to the female during gestation.
-When he used a high dose of Poly I:C, none of the surviving pups carried PTEN mutations, presumably because the ones that did did not survive, Page says.
+When he used a high dose of Poly I:C, none of the surviving pups carried PTEN mutations, presumably because the ones that did carry them did not survive, Page says.

 At the smaller doses, some pups were born with PTEN mutations.
-When Page placed the mice into a box with two chambers — one containing another mouse and the other a new object — the mutant mice, unlike controls, tend to avoid the new mouse.
+When Page placed the mice into a box with two chambers — one containing another mouse and the other a new object — the mutant mice, unlike controls, tended to avoid the new mouse.
 "They've lost their preference for sociability," Page notes, which is reminiscent of people with autism.

 Page also found surprising differences in brain size.
 PTEN mice typically have much larger brains than do healthy controls.
 But when exposed in utero to Poly I:C, their brains shrink significantly, resembling those of normal mice.
 Control mice exposed to Poly I:C do not show this response.

 Page plans to further characterize the social behaviors of the mutants, but says, "I'm very reluctant to extrapolate [these findings] to humans."
 He also plans to look for cellular changes in the mutants' brains, such as a loss of specific populations of neurons, that might explain the changes in head size.